IGBAG - Special Education - Procedural Safeguards**

 a.
 The district provides procedural safeguards to:

 b.
-The district gives parent/guardian and adult student a copy of the Notice of Procedural Safeguards:
+The district gives parents and adult students a copy of the Notice of Procedural Safeguards, published by the Oregon Department of Education (ODE):

-2) At the first referral or parent/guardian request for evaluation to determine eligibility for
+2) At the first referral or parent request for evaluation to determine eligibility for special education services;

-3) When the parent/guardian (or adult student) requests a copy;
+3) When the parent (or adult student) requests a copy; and

 c.
 The Notice of Procedural Safeguards is:

-2) If the native language or other mode of communication of the parent/guardian is not
+2) If the native language or other mode of communication of the parent is not a written language, the district shall take steps to ensure that:

-ii) That the parent/guardian understands the content of the notice; and
+ii) The parent understands the content of the notice; and

-iii) That there is written evidence that the district has met these requirements.
+iii) There is written evidence that the district has met these requirements.

 2. Content of Procedural Safeguards Notice